Find a dealer

 (2) Better battery range for HP EV - Rolling Resistance internal study conducted in 10/2020, on dimension 255/45 R19, comparing MICHELIN Pilot Sport EV (6.7kg/t) versus MICHELIN Pilot Sport 4 SUV (8.8kg/t).
 For an electrical vehicle of a mass 2151kg, with an autonomy of 540km, this gap of 2.1kg/t drives to a gain of autonomy of more than 60km, or more than 10% of the initial range.

 (3) - noise disturbance - Internal noise measurement, done in 2016 on size 245/45 R19 on KIA Cadenza.
 Noise level measured on the range "170-230Hz".
-Results may vary according to vehicle, tyre range and size, speed and road conditions.
+Results may vary according to vehicle, tire range and size, speed and road conditions.

 MICHELIN e·Primacy